 Are you an SAP ERP newbie and looking for information which can help you understand the basic concepts?… You are on the right spot.
 The discussion here focuses on SAP ERP for beginners though SAP professionals too may get some information helpful in broadening their understanding.
-This will be a two part series about SAP ERP and what it does.
+This will be a two part series about SAP ERP for beginners and what it does.

 ERP makes businesses more efficient.
 It makes businesses more profitable.
 It gets employees paid on time.
 Makes management choose smarter and more strategic decisions and even gets your products to customers.
 So we now know that, what exactly is SAP ERP?
 SAP is a German company that develops business software and ERP stands for Enterprise Resource Planning.
 The term used to describe an integrated software solution that incorporates the key functions of an organization.